fabridigua/hciContactsManager/How it's done.md

 hciContactsManager is composed by composed by two simple part:

-1. A minimal Android application that simply sends and receives data to the server
+1. A minimal Android application that simply sends and receives data to the server -> located in "qr_contacts_mgr" folder
-2. A web application (website) that is the real Contacts Manager
+2. A web application (website) that is the real Contacts Manager -> located in "hciContactsManager" folder

 In addition there is a (free) server, located in hcicontactsmanager2017.altervista.org.
 You can find a (empty) copy of the database used in the folder \"_server\", with also all the needed php files.